paulie-rodriguez/paulie-rodriguez/README.md

 # Yo! 👋🏽
-## I'm Paulie Rodriguez, I do UX design and code.
+## I do UX and code.
-## I've quit coding to live on a farm, hit me up if you wanna play halo though!
 ### My tech stack is:
-- React.js, Gatsby, Next 💻
+- React.js, Gatsby, Next
-- TailwindCSS, Chakra-UI, Styled-components 🎨
+- TailwindCSS, Chakra-UI, Styled-components
-- Contentful CMS 📩
+- Contentful CMS
-- Markdown and MDX.js 😈
+- Markdown and MDX.js
-- Figma and Sketch 📐
+- Figma and Sketch

 <!--
 **paulie-rodriguez/paulie-rodriguez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.